 These statements prove to your audience that other people have used your product, found it successful/useful/fulfilling and want others to feel the same.
 The more people see that others are interested in or used your product, the more likely they are to convert.

 Spyfu is really promoting the social proof with two placements on their landing page: 1) the publications they’ve been featured in and 2) customer testimonials.

-Your call-to-action is the reason you have a landing page; you want someone to sign up for your offer.
-What it looks like, how it reads and where it’s placed are all key to getting those conversions.
+Your call-to-action is the reason you have a landing page.
+You want someone to sign up for your offer.
+What it looks like, how it reads and where it is placed are all key to getting those conversions.